Introduction

 But I am reluctant to provide a kit containing all the SMD parts loose for several reasons.
 It takes a considerable time to bag and label all the SMD parts; a considerable amount of waste is generated by the kit purchaser when all the bags have been emptied.
 Unassembled kits I will normally fully refund (other than the postage) if returned.
 However, I cannot easily use short lengths of SMD tapes on my pick and place machine so I can only offer a partial refund.

-Partly or Fully built?
+Fully built?

 Shipping